ibexa/documentation-developer/docs/content_management/data_migration/exporting_data.md

 - `segment_group`
 - `company`

-If you do not provide the `--type` option, the command asks you to select a type of data.
+If you don't provide the `--type` option, the command asks you to select a type of data.

 ## mode